-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2017.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2018.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted C1 Total full-time, first-time, first-year (freshman) men who enrolled 298 C1 Total part-time, first-time, first-year (freshman) men who enrolled 106 C1 Total full-time, first-time, first-year (freshman) women who enrolled 309 C1 Total part-time, first-time, first-year (freshman) women who enrolled 159
+wno were subsequently offered admission.
+C1 Total first-time, first-year (freshman) men who applied C1 Total first-time, first-year (freshman) women who applied C1 Total first-time, first-year (freshman) men who were admitted C1 Total first-time, first-year (freshman) women who were admitted C1 Total full-time, first-time, first-year (freshman) men who enrolled 262 C1 Total part-time, first-time, first-year (freshman) men who enrolled 117 C1 Total full-time, first-time, first-year (freshman) women who enrolled 329 C1 Total part-time, first-time, first-year (freshman) women who enrolled 155